 Speak about your experience competing in triathlons.

 I was out of shape and overweight.
 I had no idea how to train.
-However, I was lucky enough to find a world class coach while I was at the Ironman in Hawaii.
+However, I was lucky enough to find a world-class coach while I was at the Ironman in Hawaii who motivated me to get into shape by working out and eating nutritious carb-free food and some health supplements like creatine gummies.
 That started an incredible journey toward competing in triathlons.
 I initially started with the idea of just finishing my first triathlon and going from there.
-I am a type A personality, so that goal shortly fell by the wayside and actually competing became my goal.
+I am a type A personality, so that goal shortly fell by the wayside, and actually competing became my goal.
 For me, competing was a mix of multiple experiences.

 Once the race starts all the anticipation, fear and anxiety disappear for me.
 When I am racing well, I am totally in the moment.
 I usually experience thoughts like “I can’t believe I am actually doing this” or “What a gorgeous sunrise, the water feels great, I am so lucky.”
 Those races still contain the moments of physical discomfort, but I am able to focus on the whole experience.
 There are also races which are more physically and mentally challenging.
 Those races can feel longer than the actual time registered on the time clock.

 The end of a race is always a welcome event.
 They are almost always accompanied by an experience of accomplishment.
 The podium finishes are just icing on the cake.
 If I have trained well, come to the race prepared, execute my race plan and put in the maximal effort I can on that day, I usually feel a strong sense of accomplishment.
 I also view each race as an opportunity to evaluate my training, nutrition and strategy.
 So, it becomes part of the process of preparing for the next event.
 Very much like life.